samuelxu999/Microservices_dev/README.md

 | ethereum_baseimage_x86 | Ethereum baseimage from Ubuntu-16.04 on x86 platform. |
 | ethereum_baseimage_armv7l | Ethereum baseimage from Ubuntu-16.04 on armv7l platform. |

+## contract_dev
+The truffle project folder to develop smart contracts that work as a underlying contract layer on Ethereum blockchain network.

+For smart contract development, please refer to [Truffle](https://truffleframework.com/docs) for truffle environment setup and usage.

+* contract:

+	--- AuthToken.sol: smart contract for security service AuthID, an ideitity authentication mechanism.

+	--- CapACToken.sol: smart contract for security service BlendCAC, an Capability-based AC mechanism.

+	--- IndexToken.sol: smart contract for security service IndexAuth, an hashed value integrity verification mechanism.

+	--- Migrations.sol: This is a separate Solidity file that manages and updates the status of your deployed smart contract.
+This file comes with every Truffle project, and is usually not edited.

+* migrations:

+	--- 1_initial_migration.js: This file is the migration (deployment) script for the Migrations contract found in the Migrations.sol file.

+	--- 2_deploy_contracts.js: This file is the migration (deployment) script for deploying our developed smart contract Solidity files.

 ## Services_dev
 The micorservices applications development, including: